Wabinab/xenoblade-chronicles-2/src/12_to_mor_ardain.md

 ---

 In the boys' dormitory, everyone was far asleep; even Gramps, curled inside Rex's helmet.
-"Mmmm... sniff sniff...
+Rex was trying to change position when, "Mmmm... (sniff sniff)...
 Mmmmm....
 Mmmmhmmm?"

-Rex smelt something weird, tried to change position but found something pressing on his arm.
-He opened his eyes and immediately blushed, seeing Mythra in his hug, sleeping merrily.
-Urm...
-He looked down to see what's rubbing against his arms; and there you go, her breast... bouncy bouncy...
-"Erm..."
+Something was off.
+There's this... nice scent, but one don't remember one'd put on any perfume!
+Rex tried to force change position, flipping to the other side, but something was pressing on his hand strongly.
+He tried mildly to pull it out but failed.
+His brain came back online to gauge the possible scenario; what object could there be?
+He opened his eyes to look.

+Wait, a girl?
+This face, Mythra?
+He breathed in what she breathed out, combined with both their body scent, and blood started rushing up his cheeks. "_Oh!_" She hadn't yet noticed, still sleeping merrily.
+Oh man, how could one carry her back to her room without her realizing?
+How could one leave without waking her up?
+Oh wait, one couldn't leave.
+He looked down at his hand, hugged tight by Mythra, "_Erm..._"

+Deep in her dreams, she felt someone reliable, perhaps Addam, that brought her in his hug.
+She carefully and blushingly rubbed her breast against him; and of course, she reflected her dream in real life, rubbing it against Rex's arms.{{footnote: Usually when we sleep, our brain will inject a massive amount of paralysis.
+This ensures what we do in our dreams does not get reflected in reality.
+However, some people's brain are unable to inject paralysis, hence we labeled their condition 'sleepwalking'.}} Bouncy... bouncy...
 What now?

 ![Mythra sleeping with Rex](images/144_mythra_wrong_room.jpg)

-She felt something stiff, something not right, awakened her. "**Huh!**" This is bad...
-Very bad...
-Eyes to eyes they were looking straight at each other.

-She took a while to wake up, to realize what'd happened, shouted "**AAAAAAAAAHHHHHHH!!!**"

-"**AAAAAAHHHHHHH!!!**" Both jumped out of bed.
+Perhaps the soft and natural object she was hugging turned too stiff; her brain felt not right.
+Triggered, she smelt something unusual too, not just something not moving with her alone.
+Stiffened, she opened her eyes.

+"**Ah!**" This is not good.
+Very bad.
+Eye to eye, they look straight into each other's eyes, stuck there for a prolonged moment as she was returning to life, gauging the situation.
+Some short moments before she realized, "**ARRRRRGH!!!**"

+"**AAAAAAAAAHHHHHHH!!!**" Rex resonated her shouts; and both jolted and sat up quickly.

 "**You!
-How did you-?!
-Wha...?!
-What are you doing in my bed?!**"
+How did you-?! _Wha...?!_ What are you doing in my bed?!**"

-"**Wait, I...!!!**" He tried to calm her down, to reason about it.
+"**Wait, I...!!!**" He tried to explain.

-She wasn't listening, climbed down bed, and ran to the edge of the room, "**ARRRRRRGGGGGGHHHHH!!!**" Get whatever's on the table, and threw it at him, "**GET OUT!!!
+"**ARRRRRRGGGGGGHHHHH!!!**" She wasn't listening, got out of bed, and ran to the only tea table in the room.
+Despite closing her eyes, her aims were notoriously accurate, raining whatever objects she can grab at him, "**GET OUT!!!
 INTERLOPER!!!
 MONSTER!!!**"

+The rest in the room had already awakened from their fight.
+Tora, standing on his bed, and having his bed just beside Rex's, unfortunately became a victim to the rain of objects.
+Something hit his forehead, and he fell flat on his back.

-"**W-wait a minute, would you- OWWW!!!**" She wasn't listening, and something hard knocked on his head.
-Tora on the other bed woke up and became a victim himself, already fainted.
-He quickly climbed back up, hand on the injured forehead, shouted as quickly as he could, "**You-You're the one in my room!
+"**W-wait a minute, would you- OWWW!!!**" He tried to call for his attention when something as huge as his helmet and as hard as his helmet hit him hard on his forehead.
+He quickly climbed back up, hand against his forehead, immediately getting to the main point, hoping her logic would takeover, "**You-You're the one in my room!
 The guys' room, see?!**"

-That was quick.
-She stopped in her track, still holding onto a cup and a book to throw, feeling confused, "_Huh?_" She put it down, scanned the room.
-Tora, Dromarch, Rex, Gramps.
-Dang, speaking to herself, "_I can't believe it.
-I did it again..._ **I am SUCH an IDIOT!!!**" Covering her blushing face, she walked for the door as if nothing had happened.
+A cup and a book was about to launch at him when she stiffened. "_Huh?_" She put them down, then scanned to her right.
+Tora getting back up, Gramps falling out of the helmet, and Dromarch, wearing a Santa Claus hat, his front limbs jetted him up, watching their drama. "_I can't believe it.
+I did it again..._ **I am SUCH an...
+IDIOT!!!**" She tried to leave the room as if nothing had happened, slowly and slowly reaching for the door.

 Dromarch wondered, "Hm...
 Is this what they call sleepwalking?"

-But one thing was true.
-Before exiting, she looked at Rex, said, "You were staring..."
+Opened the door, but she hadn't yet gone out, something came into her mind.
+She's not all to blame.
+One thing about what Rex did was true.
+She turned around and looked at him, with blushing red, spitted out, "You were staring..."

 ![You were staring](images/145_you_were_staring.jpg)

-"**Huh?**" Staring at what?
-Red flushed up Rex's face.
+"**Huh?**" Rex flushed up his face; but he couldn't control himself.
+Even now, his vision was fixated on the bouncy bouncy, unconsciously revealing himself.

-"**PERVERT!!!**" She walked out and slammed the door behind.
+"**PERVERT!!!**" And she left and slammed the door behind.

-All collapsed, he just recovered, "**WHA-WHA-WH-WH-WHAT?!!!**"
+All collapsed, he just recovered, "**WHA-WHA-WH-WH-WH-WHAT?!!!**" What huge surprising news she'd shared to the rest of the boys.

-Gramps, dropped out of Rex's helmet, on Dromarch's bed, acknowledged, "She's **certainly** exposing an awful lot of skin."
+Gramps, lying on Dromarch's bed, acknowledged, "She's **certainly** exposing an awful lot of skin."

 Dromarch: "Pot, meet kettle.{{footnote: [Pot meet kettle](https://idioms.thefreedictionary.com/Pot%2c+meet+kettle!), is an idiom that says you're accusing someone for something you're equally guilty of.}}"

-"Would you care- to **explain**- what that is supposed to mean, my good sir?"
+"Would you- care- to **explain**- what that is supposed to mean, my good sir?"

 "Have you looked in a _mirror_ recently?"
 Their eyes met, and whatever that meant...

 ---

-Morning time, the people gathered around at the tables again.
-Gramps, Dromarch, Nia, Tora, and Poppi shared one table.
-Pyra seated alone at another.
-Rex just finished waking up, walking towards her gingerly, trying to scan whether he got the correct person, "_H-hi, Pyra..._"
+The morning sun rise, and Argentum Trade Guild was as busy as ever.
+The rest of the group sat on one table, while Pyra was sitting on another herself, enjoying the tea she'd yearned for yesterday.
+Rex just came out of the room, gingerly walking over, trying to make sure it was Pyra and not Mythra disguising in Pyra's attire. "_Uh...
+H-hi, Pyra..._"

 ![Rex assessing the situation](images/146_the_careful_rex.jpg)

-She put her cup of tea down and turned around, "Ooh - good morning!"
+She put down her cup, turned around, and was delighted at his greetings, "Ooh - good morning!"

 "Listen, about earlier..."